EnvisionDoc/api_en/event/search_alert_type.md

 # Search Alert Type

-Query alert types by page.
+Search for alert types based on the search criteria.

 ## Request Format